Understand what being gifted or talented means and why you play a critical role in the development of a gifted child's performance.

-What is known about giftedness and talent
+What we know about gift and talent

 - Giftedness is identifiable in very young children.